EndPointCorp/end-point-blog/2016/11/16/connect-multiple-jpa-repositories-using.html.md

 title: Connect Multiple JPA repositories using Static and Dynamic Methods
 ---

 The JPA Repository is a useful Spring Framework library that provides object-relational mapping for Java web applications to be able to connect to a wide variety of databases.
 Most applications need to establish a connection with one database to store and retrieve the data though sometimes there could be more than one database to read and write.
-There could also be some cases where the application needs to choose which database should be used dynamically, based on each request's parameters.
-Let's see how to configure and establish connections for these three cases.
+There could also be some cases where the application needs to choose which database should be used dynamically, based on each request’s parameters.
+Let’s see how to configure and establish connections for these three cases.

 ### 1. Single Static Connection